Teodor-Andrei-Georgescu/Projects/README.md

 **The basic python projects are all from an introductory class.**

 **The basic java projects are all from another introductory class.**

+**The Little Lemon website is a full stack project done in Python using the Django framework**